-An ovarian cyst is a fluid-filled sac that can grow on the ovaries.
-They’re very common and mostly harmless and usually disappear in a few months without treatment.
+An ovarian cyst is a fluid-filled sac that grows on the ovaries.
+They’re very common and mostly harmless, and usually disappear in a few months without treatment.

 Polycystic ovary syndrome (PCOS) is a condition that causes lots of small, harmless cysts to develop on your ovaries – learn more about PCOS here.